LimeSurvey/surveypress/readme.txt

 == How to use ==

-1. Setup WordPress and LimeSurvey (1.9x version!).
+1. Setup WordPress and LimeSurvey separately.
 1. Apply this plugin.
 1. Make sure 'debug_mode' is set to false in your wp-config.php (If not, set it to false temporarily!)
 1. Click on 'SurveyPress' menu tab in your dashboard to configure it.
 Fill-in the "configuration" screen details.